 Project Managers know about planning and if you are planning on going forward with receiving your Project Management Professional (PMP) certificate, there are some key requirements that you need to know.
 Each of these requirements has been carefully thought out, reviewed, and revised as necessary to keep PMP the top project management certification internationally.
+Keep reading to learn about the PMP certification process.

 The PMP Certification Process